chrisdiggle1/battleships/README.md

 - My Wife and Kids for their always continued support and repeatedly playing the game to see if they can find anything wrong.

 - The Slack community for when you need help, a laugh or to help somebody else out.

+- Stackoverflow and W3Schools for hints and tips with code issues.

 - Code Institute Love Sandwiches project which prepared me for this project.